TixiaoShan/LIO-SAM/README.md

     <img src="./config/doc/kitti-demo.gif" alt="drawing" width="300"/>
 </p>

-  - **Ouster lidar:** To make LIO-SAM work with Ouster lidar, some preparations needs to be done on hardware and software level.
+  - **Ouster lidar:** To make LIO-SAM work with Ouster lidar, some preparations need to be done on hardware and software level.
     - Hardware:
       - Use an external IMU.
 LIO-SAM does not work with the internal 6-axis IMU of Ouster lidar.
 You need to attach a 9-axis IMU to the lidar and perform data-gathering.
       - Configure the driver.
 Change "timestamp_mode" in your Ouster launch file to "TIME_FROM_PTP_1588" so you can have ROS format timestamp for the point clouds.